Impact of strain and morphology on magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on Nb:SrTiO$_3$(001) and MgO(001): Discussion

-In the case of Fe$_3$O$_4$ on NiO/MgO, we obtain a vertical layer distance for a fully strained film of 2.092\,\AA~and a critical thickness of 105\,nm ($\nu$\,=\,0.356 \cite{PoissonMagn}, $f$\,=\,0.3\%) applying Eq.~(\ref{eq:1}) and Eq.~(\ref{eq:2}), respectively.
-Here, the misfit $f$ coincides with the misfit of magnetite on MgO since the growth of NiO on MgO is pseudomorph adapting its lateral lattice constant.
-All our investigated magnetite films on NiO/MgO are strongly strained having a lower vertical layer distance than calculated by Eq.~(\ref{eq:1}) for pseudomorphic films.
-Furthermore, the films relax with increasing magnetite thickness, although the predicted critical thickness is far from being reached.
-This behavior also coincides with the results reported by Schemme \textit{et al.} \cite{SchemmeBilayer}, but cannot be explained so far.
+In the case of Fe$_3$O$_4$ on NiO/MgO, we calculate a vertical layer distance for a fully strained film of 2.092\,\AA~and a critical thickness of 105\,nm ($\nu$\,=\,0.356 \cite{PoissonMagn}, $f$\,=\,0.3\%) applying Eq.~(\ref{eq:1}) and Eq.~(\ref{eq:2}), respectively.
+Here, the misfit $f$ coincides with the misfit of magnetite on MgO since the growth of NiO on MgO is pseudomorph adapting its lateral lattice constant (cf.~Fig.~\ref{latdist}).
+All our investigated magnetite films on NiO/MgO are strongly strained having a lower vertical layer distance than received by Eq.~(\ref{eq:1}).
+Futher, the calculated lateral layer distance of all prepared Fe$_3$O$_4$ films is larger than of the NiO films pseudomorphically grown on MgO (cf.~Fig.~\ref{latdist}).
+Consequently, the magnetite films are exposed to much higher tensile lateral strain as expected from classical growth theory.
+This effect may be attributed to the unpreventable formation of APBs which is not considered in the simple theories of epitaxial growth and relaxation via misfit dislocations.
+Thus, we assume that APBs expose additional tensile strain to the magnetite film.
+This result is in contrast to the compressive strain due to APBs as reported for magnetite films (thickness range 85\,-\,600\,nm) directly grown on MgO(001) by magnetron sputtering \cite{Balakrishnan04}.
+As shown in Fig.~\ref{XRD}(c) the measured vertical layer distance approaches the bulk value with increasing Fe$_3$O$_4$ thickness.
+However, the bulk value is not reached even for the thickest magnetite film on NiO/MgO studied here.
+On one hand, this effect is very surprising since the predicted critical thickness of 105\,nm is beyond the thicknesses under consideration here.
+On the other hand, this behavior of partial relaxation below the calculated critical thickness also coincides with the results reported by Schemme et al. \cite{SchemmeBilayer}.
+We also attribute this effect to the unpreventable formation of APBs which is not considered in the simple theories for the nucleation of misfit dislocations.
+Thus, APBs seem to lower the kinetic barrier for the formation of dislocations.